Eco Tree Care - Tree Surgery Woodland Management Tree Surgeons Tree Surgeon Stump Grinding Herts Essex

 What is a native hedge composed of?

-Planting a native hedge in your garden or on or around your land is a great way to grow a natural resource for native wildlife and to provide a feature of visual interest.
+Planting a native hedge in your garden or around your land or woodland is a great way to grow a natural resource for native wildlife and to provide a feature of visual interest.
 See below for our guide to the composition of a Native Hedge.

 Two species typically provide the backbone of a newly planted native hedge, with others mixed in amongst them.